scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Multi-label pool strategy capabilities
 --------------------------------------

-The following pool strategies accept complete multi-label targets.
-This categorized inventory is checked against the exact capability inventory in ``skactiveml/pool/tests/test_multilabel_contracts.py``.
-That test groups strategies by probability consumption, while this user-facing inventory groups them by how their acquisition method relates to multi-label data.
-Adding a multi-label-capable strategy therefore requires classifying it in both places.
+The following pool strategies support complete multi-label targets.
+This list is checked against the exact capability inventory in ``skactiveml/pool/tests/test_multilabel_contracts.py``.
+The test groups strategies by how they consume probabilities, whereas this documentation groups them by how their acquisition method uses multi-label data.
+A new multi-label-capable strategy therefore has to be added to the appropriate group in both places.

 The :doc:`Strategy Overview <generated/strategy_overview>` provides a
 ``Multi-Label`` filter and links to the available examples.

 **Native multi-label methods**

     :class:`~skactiveml.pool.MaxLossReductionMaxConfidence` and
-    :class:`~skactiveml.pool.LabelCardinalityInconsistency` cite methods
+    :class:`~skactiveml.pool.LabelCardinalityInconsistency` implement methods
     designed for multi-label acquisition.
-Maximum Loss Reduction with Maximal Confidence is commonly shortened to **MMC** in the literature and tutorials; the importable class is
+Maximum Loss Reduction with Maximal Confidence is commonly abbreviated as **MMC** in the literature and tutorials.
+The importable class is
-    :class:`~skactiveml.pool.MaxLossReductionMaxConfidence`, and no separate
+    :class:`~skactiveml.pool.MaxLossReductionMaxConfidence`; there is no separate
-    ``MMC`` alias is provided.
+    ``MMC`` alias.

 **Extensions of single-output methods**

     :class:`~skactiveml.pool.Badge`, :class:`~skactiveml.pool.Clue`,
     :class:`~skactiveml.pool.DropQuery`, :class:`~skactiveml.pool.Falcun`,
     :class:`~skactiveml.pool.ProbCover`,
     :class:`~skactiveml.pool.UHerding`, and
-    :class:`~skactiveml.pool.UncertaintySampling` document how the library
+    :class:`~skactiveml.pool.UncertaintySampling` document how the corresponding
-    extends their cited single-output method.
-Most compute per-label scores and reduce them to one sample utility; ``ProbCover`` instead reads the observed label rows when choosing its default radius.
-Follow each class link for the precise extension and reduction contract.
+    single-output method is extended to multi-label data.
+Most of these methods compute a score for each label and reduce the scores to one utility per sample. ``ProbCover`` differs in that it uses the observed label rows when choosing its default radius.
+See the documentation of each class for the exact extension and reduction rule.

 **Representation- and mask-only methods**

     :class:`~skactiveml.pool.CoreSet`,
     :class:`~skactiveml.pool.DiscriminativeAL`,
     :class:`~skactiveml.pool.GreedySamplingX`,
     :class:`~skactiveml.pool.MaxHerding`,
     :class:`~skactiveml.pool.RandomSampling`, and
-    :class:`~skactiveml.pool.TypiClust` operate on sample representations and
+    :class:`~skactiveml.pool.TypiClust` use sample representations and the
-    the labeled/unlabeled mask; label values do not enter their acquisition.
+    labeled/unlabeled mask.
+The label values themselves do not affect the acquisition.

 :class:`~skactiveml.pool.ParallelUtilityEstimationWrapper` and
-:class:`~skactiveml.pool.SubSamplingWrapper` inherit multi-label behavior from their wrapped strategy.
+:class:`~skactiveml.pool.SubSamplingWrapper` inherit multi-label support from the strategy they wrap.

 Estimator capability for multi-label wrapping
 ---------------------------------------------

-``SklearnClassifier`` admits an estimator for multi-label classification only when it is a ``scikit-learn`` classifier, implements ``predict_proba``, and positively declares either ``target_tags.multi_output`` or ``classifier_tags.multi_label``.
-Capability is never discovered by fitting on generated data.
-An estimator such as plain ``LogisticRegression`` exposes ``predict_proba`` but declares neither tag, so it is rejected before any fitted state is committed instead of silently degrading to prior-only predictions.
+``SklearnClassifier`` accepts an estimator for multi-label classification only if the estimator is a ``scikit-learn`` classifier, implements ``predict_proba``, and declares either ``target_tags.multi_output`` or ``classifier_tags.multi_label`` as supported.
+This capability is determined from the estimator metadata and is never inferred by fitting generated data.

+For example, a plain ``LogisticRegression`` implements ``predict_proba`` but declares neither tag.
+It is therefore rejected before any fitted state is stored instead of silently falling back to prior-only predictions.

 .. doctest::